cc32d9/eos-work-proposals/002_EOS_History_Indexer/002_02_tech_details.md

 ```

+Due to the way ScyllaDB stores its data
+(https://github.com/scylladb/scylla/issues/4484), a new table is needed
+for keeping the first and last ocurrence of data and total count of
+actions for each recipient.

 ## JSON traces

 The database keeps fill JSON traces of all transactions for N days, and deletes old records: